The Avett Brothers Shine

 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-avett brothers charlottesvilleTechnically, they are not from Winston-Salem, but the Carolina boys comprising the rootsy, folk rock band The Avett Brothers are from nearby Concord, North Carolina, and are beloved across our state and nation.
-We behind the scenes here at MyWinston-Salem.com are fans ourselves and couldn’t resist sharing the love.
+Technically, they are not from Winston-Salem, but the Carolina boys comprising the rootsy, folk rock band The Avett Brothers grew up in nearby Concord, North Carolina, and are beloved across our state and nation.
+We, behind the scenes here at MyWinston-Salem.com, are fans ourselves and couldn’t resist sharing the love.
 And if you’ve seen the Avetts before, please leave comments below with your stories!
 We’d love to hear them.

-History of the Avett Brothers
+History Of The Avett Brothers

-Songwriting is Core to the Avetts Success
+Songwriting Is Core to the Avett’s Success

-Download 'The Carpenter' from iTunesThe Avetts are amazing songwriters, combining their eloquent somber, raw lyrics of love, loss and confession with a wide variety of folk, bluegrass, rock, and even ragtime and punk melodies to produce a unique sound to which young and old relate.
+The Avett’s are amazing songwriters, combining their eloquent somber, raw lyrics of love, loss and confession with a wide variety of folk, bluegrass, rock, and even ragtime and punk melodies to produce a unique sound to which young and old relate.

 From “Ten Thousand Words”: